zzsky233/zzsky233/README.md

 ## Hi I'm ZZSKY 👋

 > A 2023 undergraduate student majoring in Computer Science, with experience in embedded systems, STM32, mobile development, web development, and deep learning.
-Currently engaged in research on graph neural networks, recommendation systems, and intelligent optimization, and aspires to explore artificial intelligence in the future.
+Currently engaged in research on large language models, recommendation systems, and diffusion model, and aspires to explore artificial intelligence in the future.

 ### 🧠 About Me
-- 💡 Interested in: `Deep learning, large language models, backend development, machine learning`
+- 💡 Interested in: `Deep learning, large language models, backend development, diffusion model`
-- 🌱 Currently learning：`Golang、Android、SpringBoot、Pytorch、Langchain`
+- 🌱 Currently learning：`Pytorch, Langchain, Golang, Android, SpringBoot`
 - 💬 Reach me via：`caoye6233@gmail.com`
 - 💬 Personal Motto：*Keep coding, keep growing.
 We all have a bright future.*